-Check out this short audio clip by Dan Clark of the theSafetyBrief.com.
-Folklore that “accidents happen” has been proven wrong.
+Check out this short podcast by Dan Clark (theSafetyBrief.com).
+Folklore that 'accidents happen' has been proven wrong.
 But are people naturally accident prone?
 In this podcast, Dan Clark delves into these topics.

 Injury Analysis: At this level of analysis, we do not attempt to determine what caused the accident, but rather we focus on trying to determine how harmful energy transfer caused the injury.
 Remember, the outcome of the accident process is an injury.

 Surface Cause Analysis: Here you determine the hazardous conditions and unsafe behaviors described in the sequence of events that dynamically interact to produce the accident.
-The hazardous conditions and unsafe behaviors uncovered are the surface causes for the accident and give clues that point to possible system weaknesses.
+The unique hazardous conditions and unsafe behaviors uncovered are the surface causes for the accident and give clues that point to possible system weaknesses.

 Root cause Analysis: At this level, you're analyzing the weaknesses in the safety management system that contributed to the accident.
 You can usually uncover weaknesses related to inadequate safety policies, programs, plans, processes, or procedures.
 Root causes always pre-exist surface causes and may function through poor component design to allow, promote, encourage, or even require systems that result in hazardous conditions and unsafe behaviors.
 This level of investigation is also called "common cause" analysis (in quality terms) because you're identifying a system component that may contribute to common conditions and behaviors that exist or occur throughout the company.

 One last important point to make is that most accident processes are far more complex than you might originally think.
 Some experts believe at least 10 or more factors come together to cause a serious injury accident.
 Other experts state that an average of 27 factors directly and indirectly contribute to a serious accident.

 Only by thoroughly conducting all three levels of analysis can you design system improvements that effectively eliminate hazardous conditions and unsafe behaviors at all levels of the organization.
 The accident investigation can't serve as a proactive safety process unless system improvements effectively prevent future accidents.